Local Bay Area

 July 7th, 2019 ~ 3.5 hrs

-San Leandro Creek stands out as an especially daylighted and protected creek in the East Bay, outflowing near Oakland Airport through one of the Bay’s last remaining marshes, meandering across urban flatlands which rely on its local drinking supply, pouring through Lake Chabot and the San Leandro Reservoirs, and beginning as a trickling tributary in Moraga.
+San Leandro Creek stands out as an especially daylighted and protected creek in the East Bay, outflowing near Oakland Airport through one of the Bay’s last remaining marshes, meandering across urban flatlands which still draw from its local drinking water supply, pouring through Lake Chabot and the Upper San Leandro Reservoir, and beginning as trickling tributaries in Canyon and Moraga.

 Josh recently moved to Moraga, and at the end of the trip he might invite you over for lunch.